 Pest Problems After Storms – Flies in Homes

 When electrical service is lost for an extended period, unprotected perishable foods begin to spoil.
 Flooding inside homes can complicate this problem.
 House flies, fruit flies, “scuttle flies” and blow flies will be attracted to these decaying items.
 Perishable foods that are no longer usable should be placed in trash bags and discarded in a trash can until trash is picked up, or else taken to a sanitary landfill or other municipal disposal site.
-Make sure that garbage can lids fits tightly.
-Fly traps and baits are often effective but with an abundance of other food sources (such as decayed food in dumpsters and non-working refrigerators and freezers), they will not attract the flies away from the sources.
+Make sure that trash can have tight fitting lids to exclude pests.
+Fly traps and baits are typically \effective but with an abundance of other food sources (such as decayed food in dumpsters and non-working refrigerators and freezers), they will tough time attracting flies away from these sources.

-Food (or disposable food dinnerware and trash) that is carelessly discarded or placed in a lidless (or poorly-fitting) garbage cans or simply in bags stacked on the ground will attract displaced hungry wildlife, such as raccoons, skunks, stray dogs and small rodents.
+Food (or disposable food dinnerware and trash) that is carelessly discarded or placed in a lidless (or poorly-fitting lids) garbage cans or simply in bags stacked on the ground will attract displaced hungry wildlife, such as raccoons, skunks, stray dogs and small rodents.

 For additional information about post-storm food safety and cleaning of kitchens and appliances, visit the website: https://ncdisaster.ces.ncsu.edu/disaster-factsheets/recovery/

-Septic systems damaged by uprooted trees will attract a variety of small flies, including “humpbacked flies”, minute scavenger flies and moth flies.
+Septic systems and sewer lines that are damaged by uprooted trees will attract a variety of small flies, including “humpbacked flies”, minute scavenger flies and moth flies.
 These flies will increase noticeably around damaged septic lines, damaged sewer pipes (both under houses or along roads) and other waste system components.
 Moth flies showing up outdoors or inside may be a sign that you need to check your septic system and crawl space for possible damage to septic lines or waste pipes.

 Additional problems can arise in and around livestock and horse farms.
 These problems can impact on both farmers and surrounding neighbors as well.